Agent772/OPAC-Create-Big-Canons-Compat/README.md

 Note that adding a group to the server config only *creates* the per-claim option — its value still defaults to **Nobody**.
-After a restart, open the claim config and set "Mine (CBC)" / "Attack By (CBC)" to the players you want to allow.
+After a restart, open the claim config and set "Block (CBC)" / "Entity By (CBC)" to the players you want to allow.

 By default the new options are grayed out in the claim config UI, meaning